dbarton-uk/classic-talent-calculator/privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at dbarton.uk@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at ctc@dbarton.uk.